West Fertilizer Company explosion: Fire and explosion

 After weeks of investigation, the cause of the initial fire remained unknown; authorities ruled out weather, natural causes, anhydrous ammonia, and ammonium nitrate in a rail car as possible causes.
 In May 2016, the ATF announced that they had determined the fire had been deliberately set.
 This finding is widely disputed, however; there were no named suspects or arrests made, leading to legal and forensic experts criticizing the ATF investigation.

 Aftermath

 The massive explosion obliterated the West Fertilizer Company plant and caused heavy damage and further destruction to surrounding areas.
-Numbers for people dead or injured varied initially.

 Damage

 In addition to the obliterated plant, the damaged buildings included the public West Middle School, which sits next to the facility.
 A neighboring 50-unit, two-story apartment building was destroyed.

 The blast damaged the nearby West Rest Haven nursing home, and many residents were evacuated.
 Many of the nursing home residents received cuts from flying glass, but emergency personnel on scene judged that most of these injuries were not life-threatening.

 On April 20, some residents who tried to return to their destroyed homes were turned away, because leaking gas tanks were causing small fires.

 According to the company's insurer, United States Fire Insurance of Morristown, New Jersey, the facility was only covered by $1 million in liability insurance.
 According to official estimates from both state and company officials, this amount did not even begin to cover the cost of damages.
 Furthermore, according to The Dallas Morning News, Texas law allows fertilizer storage facilities to operate without any liability insurance at all, even when they store hazardous materials.